Cataract Surgery

 Monofocal IOL (Standard):

-- Corrects vision at one distance (usually far)
+- Corrects vision at one main distance, usually far

 - Most common choice